kbrose/trax/README.md

 I am not an expert, there's probably many reasons why the statistics I report here are incorrect.

-Raw data was obtained from https://www.dhs.wisconsin.gov/covid-19/vaccine-data.htm (see [download.sh](./download.sh) for details).
+Raw data was obtained from https://www.dhs.wisconsin.gov/covid-19/vaccine-data.htm.
+See below for instructions.

 # Current estimates

 ```
 $ python trax.py
-28538 average doses per day over past 7 days (-456 compared to 2 weeks ago)
+28433 average doses per day over past 7 days (-914 compared to 2 weeks ago)
-52.4 weeks (2022-02-21) for EVERY PERSON to get 2 doses
+52.5 weeks (2022-02-23) for EVERY PERSON to get 2 doses
-40.7 weeks (2021-12-02) for all eligible people (over 16 years old) to get 2 doses
+40.8 weeks (2021-12-03) for all eligible people (over 16 years old) to get 2 doses
 ```

 # Charts